 When the IPCC report came out on August 9, Lisa DeVille, a member of the Dakota Resource Council who lives on the Fort Berthold Indian Reservation, was encouraged to hear scientists “echoing what most of us can see with our own eyes,” based on what she sees on the front lines of oil production in North Dakota.

-Under pressure from climate advocates, the Environmental Protection Agency is expected to pass a new set of rules in September.
-Environmentalists have pushed for high targets, and hope these rules will require oil and gas companies to both monitor and address methane leaks from existing and future wells, using sensors and regular equipment checks.
-The Biden administration has suggested that methane regulation offers “near-term solutions” to climate change.
+Under pressure from climate advocates, the EPA proposed a new set of methane rules in November.
+Once finalized, the rules would require oil and gas companies to monitor and address methane leaks from existing and future wells, using sensors and regular equipment checks.
+The administration says the new rule covers 75 percent of all methane emissions in the US.

 There’s widespread agreement, even from some in the fossil fuel industry, that the place to start is tackling leaks.
 This will get easier as scientists gather better data about where methane is leaking.
 From the industry’s perspective, companies are losing product and dollars.
 For activists, plugging leaks is one step on the road to permanently phasing out gas.

-The problem that underlies all of climate action is that humanity has to trade short-term profit for the long-term costs.
-Carbon pollution affects the world for the long haul, and methane is making the crisis significantly worse in the near term.
+The problem that underlies all climate action is that humanity has to trade short-term profit for long-term benefit.
+Carbon dioxide affects the world for the long haul, and methane is making the crisis significantly worse in the near term.

 On the plus side, tackling methane and other dangerous pollutants would have an “immediate payoff,” said Global Methane Assessment’s Shindell.
 It could change our dangerous climate trajectory over the next 30 years.